pepedeulloa/echo_rust/README.md

 ## Options

- - -n, --newline: Do not append the arguments on a new line.
+ - `-n, --newline`: Do not append the arguments on a new line.
- - -h, --help: Show the program's help.
+ - `-h, --help`: Show the program's help.
- - -V, --version: Show the program's version.
+ - `-V, --version`: Show the program's version.

 ## Usage